Advising

-All first-year students have an assigned mentor to provide guidance regarding their academic program and progress, help with their major choice and career development process, and generally serve as a guide to personal and academic development during the first two semesters of attendance.
-Once a student declares a major, they are assigned to an advisor in their discipline.
-Transfer students are assigned an advisor in their discipline rather than a mentor.
+You will be assigned a mentor to provide guidance regarding your academic program and progress.
+Your mentor helps you with your major choice and career development process, and generally serves as a guide to personal and academic development during the first two semesters of attendance.

 What is my responsibility as an advisee?